First-order Conditions for Optimization in the Wasserstein Space: Optimal Transport and the Wasserstein Space

-\cref{prop:brenier2} is non-obvious: There might exist another transport map $\tilde T$ (or a transport plan) yielding a lower transport cost between $\mu$ and $\pushforward{T}\mu$.
-We now exploit~\cref{prop:brenier2} to define a perturbation of measures, which will be a crucial building block for our variational analysis.
+\cref{prop:brenier2} is non-obvious: There might exist another transport map $\tilde T$ (or a transport plan) yielding a lower transport cost between $\mu$ and $\pushforward{T}\mu$.~\cref{prop:brenier2} can be used to define a perturbation of measures, which will be a crucial building block for our variational analysis.

-\begin{lemma}[Perturbation of probability measures] Let $\mu\in\Pp{2}{\reals^d}$ and $\psi\in\Ccinf{\reals^d}$.
+\begin{lemma}[perturbation of probability measures~ {\cite[Corollary 1.1]{bonnet2019optimal}}] Let $\mu\in\Pp{2}{\reals^d}$ and $\psi\in\Ccinf{\reals^d}$.
 Then, there exists $\bar s>0$ such that $\Id+s\gradient{}\psi$ is an optimal transport map from $\mu$ to $\pushforward{(\Id+s\gradient{}\psi)}\mu$ for all $s\in(-\bar s,+\bar s)$, i.e.,

 Further, $\pushforward{(\Id+s\gradient{}\psi)}\mu\in\Pp{2}{\reals^d}$, and the Wasserstein distance between $\mu$ and $\pushforward{(\Id+s\gradient{}\psi)}\mu$ is

 \end{lemma}